Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W)

-MoTe$_2$ can occur in two distinct crystal structures at room temperature: the hexagonal $\alpha$ (2H) phase (SG 194 $P6_{3}/mmc$) and the distorted monoclinic $\beta$ phase~\cite{XTe2Structures,CarlSynthesis1,CarlSynthesis2,MoTe2STM} (Fig.~\ref{fig:Fig2}(a)).
+MoTe$_2$ can crystallize in two distinct structures at room temperature: the hexagonal $\alpha$ (2H) phase (SG 194 $P6_{3}/mmc$) and the distorted monoclinic $\beta$ phase~\cite{XTe2Structures,CarlSynthesis1,CarlSynthesis2,MoTe2STM} (Fig.~\ref{fig:Fig2}(a)).
 When $\beta$-MoTe$_2$ is further cooled below 250 K, it transitions into the noncentrosymmetric $\gamma$ phase~\cite{XTe2Structures,PhaseTransitionNPJ,MoTe2STM}.
-Using first-principles calculations detailed in {\red SM~\ref{sec:DFTmethod}}, we calculate the electronic structure of $\beta$-MoTe$_2$ {\blue with and without the effects of SOC incorporated (Fig~\ref{fig:Fig2}(d,b), respectively)}.
-The electronic structure exhibits double band inversion (Fig.~\ref{fig:doubleBand}) at $\Gamma$ as a consequence of the $\beta$-phase lattice distortion (Fig.~\ref{fig:Fig2}(a)).
-When SOC is neglected, a time-reversed pair of topological nodal lines forms intersecting $Y\Gamma$. {\blue These nodal lines take on an irregular, 3D shape with a significant pucker in the $k_{y}$ direction (schematically depicted in Fig.~\ref{fig:Fig2}(c)).
-They represent the only crossing points between the bands at $E_{F}$ (where the direct gap is taken to lie above $N=28$ spin-degenerate pairs of bands) in Fig.~\ref{fig:Fig2}(c), and lie between $k_{y}= \pm 0.06\ (2\pi/b)$ and $k_{y}= \pm 0.19\ (2\pi /b)$ where $b=4.369$ \AA\ is the lattice spacing along the $\vec{a}_{2}$ monoclinic lattice vector~\cite{Brown1966}.} Using the methodology prescribed in Refs.~\onlinecite{YoungkukMonopole,AdrianMonopole,SigristMonopole}, we surround each nodal line with a closed surface and calculate the Wilson loop (holonomy) matrix eigenvalues~\cite{Fidkowski2011,Alexandradinata14,Cohomological} {\blue over the lower $N$ bands} as a function of the azimuthal momentum $k_{\theta}$ (Fig.~\ref{fig:Fig2}(c) {\red and SM~\ref{sec:DFTmonopole})}.
-This Wilson spectrum exhibits the characteristic winding of a MNL~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.
+Using first-principles calculations detailed in SA~\ref{sec:DFTmethod}, we calculate the electronic structure of $\beta$-MoTe$_2$ with and without the effects of SOC incorporated (Fig~\ref{fig:Fig2}(d,b), respectively). $\beta$-MoTe$_2$ exhibits DBI (Fig.~\ref{fig:doubleBand}) at $\Gamma$ as a consequence of the $\beta$-phase lattice distortion (Fig.~\ref{fig:Fig2}(a)).
+When SOC is neglected, a $\mathcal{T}$-reversed pair of topological NLs~\cite{YoungkukLineNode,FangWithWithout} forms, intersecting $Y\Gamma$ in an irregular, 3D shape with a significant pucker in the $k_{y}$ direction (schematically depicted in Fig.~\ref{fig:Fig2}(c)).
+The NLs (red dots in Fig.~\ref{fig:Fig2}(b)) represent the only crossing points between the bands at $E_{F}$ (taking the direct gap to lie above $N=28$ spin-degenerate pairs of bands).
+As prescribed in~\onlinecite{YoungkukMonopole,AdrianMonopole,SigristMonopole}, we surround each NL with a closed surface and calculate the Wilson loop (holonomy) matrix~\cite{Fidkowski2011,AndreiXiZ2,ArisInversion,ArisBerry,Cohomological} over the lower $N$ bands as a function of the polar momentum $k_{\theta}$ (Fig.~\ref{fig:Fig2}(c) and SA~\ref{sec:DFTmonopole}).
+This Wilson spectrum exhibits the characteristic winding of an MNL~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}.